-From 13 December 2014 all food businesses that sell loose and pre-packed food, will need to provide clear labeling and information about food allergens to their customers.
+From 13 December 2014 all food businesses that sell loose and pre-packed food, will need to provide clear labelling and information about food allergens to their customers.
 For more information about allergens visit the Food Standards Agency's website.

 We're pleased to announce that we'll be running the new Chartered of Environmental Health Institute (CIEH) Foundation Food course

 For businesses to comply with the law, The Foundation Food Course provides staff with the necessary training to prepare and handle food safely.
 Courses are held at Maidstone House in Maidstone.
 Tutors are experienced staff working in and with The Midkent Food & Safety Team.

 Please note that there are other training organisations that offer the CIEH Foundation in Food course and/or Health and Safety courses.
 This doesn't mean that we can recommend any particular organisation and can't be held responsible for the accuracy of information or content of courses that organisations offer.

 You can report a food premises if you think it isn't following hygiene rules by calling 01622 602205.